 - Hiring party information

-- Required notice (boldface & in all-caps)
+- Required notice language:

 The Notice of Intent to Lien required on residential projects should contain substantially the same information that is provided on a Notice of Lien claim.
 This includes:

 - Original contract price;

 - Amount of additional/changed work, materials, & equipment;